Best Network Mapping Tools Shortlist

 When selecting network mapping tools, look for the following key features.

-- Automated mapping: Automatically discovers and maps your network, saving time and ensuring up-to-date network layouts.
+- Automated mapping: A type of network automation software that automatically discovers and maps your network, saving time and ensuring up-to-date network layouts.

 - Real-time monitoring: Provides continuous updates on network performance, helping you quickly identify and address issues.